puppetlabs-toy-chest/puppet-quest-guide/quests/classes_quest.md

 Remember when we talked about resources?
 Here's a refresher: Just as any individual cat or dog is a member of a species (*Felis catus* and *Canus lupis familiaris* to be precise) any instance of a resource is a member of a **resource type**.
 Though Puppet allows you to describe and manipulate many different resource types, the following are some of the most common:

-* `user` A user account
+* `user` - A user account
-* `file` A specific file
+* `file` - A specific file
-* `directory` A directory of files
+* `directory` - A directory of files
-* `package` A software package
+* `package` - A software package
-* `service` A running service
+* `service` - A running service
-* `cron` A scheduled cron job
+* `cron` - A scheduled cron job

 ## Defining Classes

 When the Wizard Judge on Elvium convicts a system componenet that is causing harm or useless to the system, he categorizes them from the rest of the population.
 To do this in Elvium additional requirements are required for classifying.
-We can create a definition for a class of misfits called `broken users`.
+We can create a definition for a class of misfits called `ops`.
 This class will store two broken components in Elvium.
 To do this:

 * Users in Elvium should have their home directories in the directory `/mnt/home`
 * We need to ensure that a group with the name of `operational` is present
 * We also need to add the names of the users who will be members of the group `operational`
 * makerbot's home directory should be `/mnt/home/makerbot`.

-      class broken users {
+      class ops {

 		user { 'makerbot':
-		  ensure => absent,
+		  ensure => present,
-		  gid    => 'operational',
+		  gid    => 'operations',
 		  home   => '/mnt/home/makerbot',
         }

         user { 'frion':
-		  ensure => absent,
+		  ensure => present,
-		  gid    => 'operational',
+		  gid    => 'operations',
 		  home   => '/mnt/home/frion',
         }

-        group { 'operational':
+        group { 'operations':
           ensure => present,
           gid    => '1001',
         }